Canon 5DS vs 850D

 Studio photographers will appreciate that the Canon 5DS (unlike the 850D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 5DS and the 850D are recent models that are part of the current product line-up.
 The 850D replaced the earlier Canon 800D, while the 5DS does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 5DS and 850D can be found, respectively, in the Canon 5DS Manual (free pdf) or the online Canon 850D Manual.

 So how do things add up?
 Which of the two cameras – the Canon 5DS or the Canon 850D – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.